MetatoGithub/Metatobac-Branding/README.md

     - If the rules are followed properly, the line should follow the top right -> Bottom left direction and be paralell to and on the same axis as [3]
 + One vertical line ([5]) connecting lines [2] and [4]
     - This line should connect to the bottom right extremity of line [2] and the top right extremity of line [4]
-    - If the instructions were followed properly, this line should be at a 45 degree angle from [2] If all instructions were followed properly, congratulations!
+    - If the instructions were followed properly, this line should be at a 45 degree angle from [2] <br>
+If all instructions were followed properly, congratulations!
 You have made a Metatobac logo.
 If you discover any loopholes, feel free to open a Github issue.

 </details>